U.S. Senate approves nearly $500 billion more for coronavirus bailout

-The U.S. Senate on Tuesday unanimously approved $484 billion in additional coronavirus relief for the U.S. economy and hospitals treating patients sickened by the pandemic, sending the measure to the House of Representatives for final passage later this week.
-The bill, approved by the Senate on a voice vote in a near-empty chamber, was hurried along shortly after congressional leaders and the White House brokered an agreement on the measure.
+The U.S. Senate on Tuesday unanimously approved $484 billion in additional coronavirus relief for the U.S. economy and hospitals treating people sickened by the pandemic, sending the measure to the House of Representatives for final passage later this week.
+The bill, approved by the Senate on a voice vote in a near-empty chamber, was hurried along shortly after congressional leaders and the White House brokered an agreement.

 The House is expected to vote on Thursday on what would be the fourth coronavirus-response law.
-Taken together, these four measures amount to about $3 trillion in aid since last month.
-President Donald Trump urged Congress to give quick approval to the measure that mainly expands funding for loans to small businesses hobbled by the pandemic, leaving additional aid to state and local governments for a later bill.
+Taken together, the four measures amount to about $3 trillion in aid since last month to confront a crisis that has killed more than 43,000 Americans.
+President Donald Trump urged Congress to give quick approval to the measure, which mainly expands funding for loans to small businesses hobbled by the pandemic, leaving additional aid to state and local governments for a later bill.

+Previously, Washington provided nearly $350 billion in loans to small businesses impacted by the coronavirus that can turn into grants if certain requirements are met.
+That funding was quickly exhausted.
+Critics of the program said too much of the money had gone to larger, better-connected businesses.
+To combat that, Senate Democratic leader Chuck Schumer said, $125 billion of small business funds in the latest package would go to "mom and pop" and minority-owned stores.

 Noting the "crash timeline" for passing the bill, Senate Majority Leader Mitch McConnell, a Republican, said it was necessary during "unprecedented times for the entire nation."
 The deal includes $321 billion for a small business lending program, $60 billion for a separate emergency disaster loan program - also for small businesses, as well as $75 billion for hospitals and $25 billion for national coronavirus testing.

-Senate Democratic Leader Chuck Schumer, during a short debate, highlighted the bill's funds for fighting the coronavirus, in addition to aid to small businesses.
+Schumer, during a short debate, highlighted the bill's funds for fighting the coronavirus, in addition to the aid for small businesses.
 "We can give loans to small businesses, but if there's no customers walking the streets to go into their stores, what good is that?"
 Schumer said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)